 Don’t wear bold prints and patterns on safari, including leopard print (damn, there goes half of my wardrobe) and camo.
 In some African countries, camo prints are reserved for the military only — it’s actually illegal in some countries — so avoid it while you’re traveling through Africa.

-You’ll want moisture-wicking, fast-drying, and UV protective clothing while on safari.
+You’ll want moisture-wicking, fast-drying, and UV-protective clothing while on safari.

 A safari is a trip where you’ll need to focus more on function than fashion (and it kills this former fashion designer to say that).
 Opt for performance-type fabrics that provide UV protection, breathability, and moisture-wicking.
-You’ll most likely be wearing outfits more than once so avoid fabrics like cotton that hold on to odors easily.
+You’ll most likely be wearing outfits more than once, so avoid fabrics like cotton that hold on to odors easily.

 What I Wore on Safari [Women’s Safari Clothes]

 I loved this button-up shirt from REI in Olive.
 The lightweight fabric was moisture-wicking and quick-drying.
 Plus the adjustable sleeves provided lots of flexibility.
+This version from Amazon is similar and available in

 For layering, I wore this Renew Racerback Tank from Athleta in Ballerina Gown.

-The Momentum Top in Bali Green also from Athleta was a great long sleeve option.
+The Momentum Top in Bali Green also from Athleta was a great long-sleeve option.

 My choice for safari pants was the Halle Straight pants from Prana in Slate Green.
 They were comfortable and held up to lots of wear and tear on my 2-week trip.